-The recommendation in this memo does not have any negative impact on Climate Smart San Jose energy, water, or mobility goals.
+The recommendation in this memorandum does not have any negative impact on Climate Smart San Jose energy, water, or mobility goals.

-PUBLIC OUTREACH/INTEREST
+PUBLIC OUTREACH

-This memorandum will be posted on the City's website for the June 8, 2021, Council agenda.
+This memorandum will be posted on the City's website for the June 7, 2022, Council agenda.
 The Annual Budget Reports are filed in the City Clerk's Office for public review and will also be made available to the property owners within the districts upon request.
-A notice of assessment and map for each district will be recorded with the County Recorder for public viewing and for title purposes.
-This will allow each district to be referenced in title searches to inform property owners of the corresponding district.
 Staff is also available to respond to any public inquiries.